google/cloudprober/docs/content/surfacers/datadog.md

 title: "Datadog (Metrics)"
 date: 2021-04-28T17:00:00-07:00
 ---
-Cloudprober can natively export metrics to Google Cloud Monitoring (formerly, Stackdriver) using stackdriver [surfacer](/surfacers/overview).
-Adding stackdriver surfacer to cloudprober is as simple as adding the following stanza to the config:

 Cloudprober can natively export metrics to Datadog using the Datadog [submit-metrics](https://docs.datadoghq.com/api/latest/metrics/#submit-metrics) API.
 Adding Datadog surfacer to cloudprober requires an existing account with Datadog, an [API\_KEY, and an APP\_KEY](https://docs.datadoghq.com/account_management/api-app-keys/).

 ```